Johnny-Morgan/pickles/README.md

     1. Easily login or logout of my account.
     2. Easily recover my password if I forget it.
-    3. Easily add or upadate my delivery information.
+    3. Have a personalized user profile page so that I can view my order history and delivery information.
-    4. Have a personalized user profile page so that I can view my order history and delivery information.
+    4. Easily add or update my delivery information.

 - ### Wireframes